 Professor Vincent Guilamo-Ramos is NYU’s Associate Vice Provost for Mentoring and Outreach Programs.
 In this role, he supports the development of university-wide mentorship programs based on research and implements programs relevant to the University's continuing efforts to enhance inclusion, diversity, belonging and equity (IDBE).
 Initiatives associated with this role support faculty’s successful advancement and promotion in their departments, disciplines, or schools.
 Dr. Guilamo-Ramos is also the founding Director of The Center for Latino Adolescent and Family Health (CLAFH), and serves as the Director of the Pilot and Mentoring Core at the Center for Drug Use and HIV Research (CDHUR), a NIDA-funded P30 center.
 The Pilot and Mentoring Core provides targeted infrastructure to early career investigators interested in developing independent research careers focused on the prevention and treatment of HIV, HCV, and drug use.

-In 2015, Dr. Guilamo-Ramos was inducted as a Fellow of the American Academy of Social Work and Social Welfare, an honorific society of distinguished scholars and practitioners dedicated to achieving excellence in the field of social work and social welfare through high-impact work that advances social good.
+Dr. Guilamo-Ramos is a Fellow of both the American Academy of Social Work and Social Welfare and the American Academy of Nursing.
 He is the 2017 recipient of the Hispanic Health Leadership Award, from the National Hispanic Medical Association (NHMA), in recognition of his work improving the health of Latinos and other underserved populations.
 Dr. Guilamo-Ramos is a graduate of the 2016 class of Presidential Leadership Scholars, an initiative that draws upon the U.S. presidential centers of Lyndon B. Johnson, George H.W.
 Bush, William J. Clinton, and George W. Bush.
 These presidential centers have partnered to bring together a select group of leaders who have the desire to advance their leadership strengths in order to help their communities and our country.

 Dr. Guilamo-Ramos serves as Vice Chair of the Board of Directors for the Latino Commission on AIDS, and as a member of the Board of Directors of the Power to Decide.
 He is also a member of the Society for Adolescent Health and Medicine’s Sexual and Reproductive Health Committee.
-He is an appointed member of the United States Presidential Advisory Council on HIV/AIDS and the National Academies of Sciences, Engineering, and Medicine's Committee on Prevention and Control of Sexually Transmitted Infections in the United States.
+He is an appointed member of the United States Presidential Advisory Council on HIV/AIDS, the National Academies of Sciences, Engineering, and Medicine's Committee on Prevention and Control of Sexually Transmitted Infections in the United States, and the HHS HIV/AIDS Treatment Guidelines Panel.
 Dr. Guilamo-Ramos’ research and scholarship has led to coverage in well-known media sources such as The New York Times, NPR, and The Washington Post, as well as in major research publications and conferences.

 Dr. Guilamo-Ramos received his PhD in social welfare from SUNY Albany, and his MSW from New York University.
 In addition, Dr. Guilamo-Ramos holds a master's degree in management from the Robert F. Wagner Graduate School of Public Service at NYU, a master's degree in public health from the Global Health Leadership NYU MPH Program, and a master’s degree from the Duke University School of Nursing, nurse practitioner primary care and HIV specialization.